Akuli/teek/docs/tkinter.rst

 Options
 -------

-Options are used differently in tkinter and pythotk.
+Options are used differently in tkinter and teek.
 For example, ``button['text']``, ``button.cget('text')``, ``button.config('text')[-1]`` and ``button.configure('text')[-1]`` are all valid ways to get the text of a button.
-In pythotk, none of these work, and you instead do ``button.config['text']``.
+In teek, none of these work, and you instead do ``button.config['text']``.
-However, pythotk raises good error messages:
+However, teek raises good error messages:

 >>> button = tk.Button(tk.Window(), "some text")
 >>> button.cget('text')